spacerspacerpremiumliz2.jpg

 spacerranchad2.jpg

 Included in the ranch set were miniature western figures that ranged in size from two inches to two and a half inches high.
 When positioned to rear, the rearing horse was four and a quarter inches tall, and the running horse was two and a half inches tall.
 (See top photo.)
 The metal jeep had tires that rolled.
-Also included, was a lithographed cardboard ranch, entry gate with fencing, farm animals that could be assembled to stand, and an instruction sheet with reorder form.
+Also included, was a lithographed cardboard ranch, entry gate with fence, farm animals that could be assembled to stand, and an instruction sheet with reorder form.

 premium cardboard items